-- The model for Multivariate Linear Regression is in Equation 9.5, where the k y-vectors and error-vectors are stacked side-by-side into the Y and U matrices, and we wish to estimate all the parameters in B as well as the variance components in Σ. "Point" estimates of these matrices are given on p.13, and tests regarding B involve F tests. - Example 9.5 has two Y's and one x, and can be fit in SAS' REG procedure.
-The multivariate test that the 2x1 slope vector is zero is given in Output 9.5b, and the results match our hand calculations for estimates of B and Σ. - Multivariate Nonlinear Regression is more complicated.
-ML parameter estimates are obtained by minimizing the determinant of $V(\theta) = U^T U$ given in Equation 9.8 - Example 9.6 concerns 10 rhino's in S. Africa, x is age, z1 is the length in mm of the anterior horn and z2 is the length in mm of the posterior horn.
+- The model for Multivariate Linear Regression is in Equation 9.5, where the k y-vectors and error-vectors are stacked side-by-side into the Y and U matrices, and we wish to estimate all the parameters in B as well as the variance components in Σ. "Point" estimates of these matrices are given on p.13, and tests regarding B involve F tests. - Example 9.5 has two y's and one x, and can be fit in SAS' REG procedure.
+The multivariate test that the 2x1 slope vector is zero is given in Output 9.5b, and the results match our hand calculations for estimates of B and Σ. - Multivariate Nonlinear Regression is much more complicated.
+ML parameter estimates are obtained by minimizing U^TU given in Equation 9.8 - Example 9.6 concerns 10 rhino's in S. Africa, x is age, z1 is the length in mm of the anterior horn and z2 is the length in mm of the posterior horn.
 Clarke (1992) proposed the 5-parameter model in Equation 9.9, and since one parameter is shared, it is impossible to fit these curves separately!
-The log-transformed data are graphed on p.18, and the MLE's minimize the expression in Equation 9.10.
-These values are given, and used to test for common slopes (LR test in Equation 9.11). - Next: two bivariate binomial models stay tuned.
+The log-transformed data are graphed on p.16, and the MLE's minimize the expression in Equation 9.10.
+These values are given. - Next: two bivariate binomial models stay tuned.